 To donate by check, please mail or hand-deliver your check to The International School of Charlottesville, 830 Monticello Ave, Charlottesville VA 22902.
-To donate by credit card, please click here or the button below.
+To donate by credit card, please fill out the form below.
 Below we share words from some of our community members about the impact that your gift can have.

 Sarah & Measar's Story

 In 2017, Sarah & Measar brought their family from Iraq, fleeing war violence in their home of Mosul.
 When they arrived in Charlottesville, they received an ISC scholarship spot in Spanish preschool.
 Despite arriving with no English, they found their daughter was “already speaking very good English and Spanish at the same time” in just 3 months.
 “I was very surprised!”
 Sarah laughed, and added “ISC has a very good education system.”
 Now their second child is also enrolled at ISC, this time they chose French!
 Sarah & Measar are excited for ISC’s new building because “it will be much easier for the teachers,” and because “more kids will have the opportunity to join the school.”
 They say they received incredible generosity, warmth, and inclusiveness from the ISC community.
 “Coming to a foreign country and not speaking their language, it was very hard for me.
 But when I started with ISC, I felt more like I’m with my family.”